cyberbotics/webots/docs/discord/technical-questions-2020.md

 If you don't want it to fall at all (not even on the table), I guess you could just sett "physics" to NULL for the box

-`@Shadow` Have you tried "recognitionColors" on a Solid node? ([https://cyberbotics.com/doc/reference/solid](https://cyberbotics.com/doc/reference/solid))
+`@Kormit` Have you tried "recognitionColors" on a Solid node? ([https://cyberbotics.com/doc/reference/solid](https://cyberbotics.com/doc/reference/solid))

 ##### chenpixx 07/28/2020 11:48:55
 > If you don't want it to fall at all (not even on the table), I guess you could just sett "physics" to NULL for the box